mbchang/data-driven-characters/README.md

 2. retrieval over the transcript
 3. retrieval over a summarized version of the transcript

-Generated transcript summaries and character definitions are automatically cached in the `output/<corpus>` directory.
+Generated transcript summaries and character definitions are cached in the `output/<corpus>` directory.

 ### Debug locally
 **Command Line Interface**